petyapetr/slaaava.com/content/writing/hello-world.md

 English isn't my mother tongue.
 Punctuation, word choice, and sentence structure might be all over the place.
 That's also something, that I wish to work on with this blog.

 My girlfriend proofreads my writings — love you, hun.
 I might occasionally use llms to check the grammar.
-Never will I use it to provide me ideas, write for me, or edit me texts.
+Never will I use it to provide ideas, write for me, or edit my texts.

 I believe that there is no value for others to read yours llm replies.
 I would much rather [read the prompt](https://claytonwramsey.com/blog/prompt).
 So enjoy this sloppy mess of the words here, knowing that they, at least, are all typed by a human.